 When is the conference?

-Block out Thursday, October 4th immediately.
-We’ve tried to balance a number of concerns in picking the date: our apologies/condolences if you have a conflict.
+Block out Thursday October 3rd and Friday October 4th immediately.
+We’ve tried to balance a number of concerns in picking the date, but it’s impossible not to overlap with something these days.
+Our apologies/condolences if you have a conflict.

 Where is it?